 Principal, Director - Healthcare & Higher Ed Studio

 P'Liz enjoys opportunities to help organizations achieve their goals functionally, financially and culturally, and feels privileged as an architect to help facilitate those efforts.
-She loves traveling to places she's never been before, and her favorite movie is The Princess Bride.
+She loves traveling to places she's never been before.